OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 OpenVidu automatically configures simulcast to do the correct thing depending on the source of the video:

-* For **webcam**, our eyes tend to perceive that video feels better when it is smoother, even if it contains some visual defects.
-In case of network congestion, simulcast will try to keep **high framerate**, at the cost of lower bitrate and video resolution.
+* For **webcam**, due to how human perception works, video feels better when it is smoother, even if it contains some visual defects.
+In case of network congestion, simulcast tries to keep **high framerate**, at the cost of lower bitrate and video resolution.
 * For **screenshare**, text and details are of utmost importance.
-In case of network congestion, simulcast will try to keep **high bitrate and resolution**, at the cost of lower framerate.
+In case of network congestion, simulcast tries to keep **high bitrate and resolution**, at the cost of lower framerate.

-openvidu-browser will automatically apply the correct settings when requesting video tracks from the browser.
+*openvidu-browser* will automatically apply the correct settings when requesting video tracks from the browser.

-If you are providing your own custom track (passing a `MediaStreamTrack` to the [`PublisherProperties.videoSource`](api/openvidu-browser/interfaces/publisherproperties.html#videosource) object, then calling [`OpenVidu.initPublisher`](api/openvidu-browser/classes/openvidu.html#initpublisher)) you might want to let openvidu-browser know about what type of content your track will contain.
+If you are providing your own custom track (setting a `MediaStreamTrack` into [`PublisherProperties.videoSource`](api/openvidu-browser/interfaces/publisherproperties.html#videosource), then passing it to [`OpenVidu.initPublisher()`](api/openvidu-browser/classes/openvidu.html#initpublisher)) you might want to let *openvidu-browser* know about what type of content your track will contain.
 Do this by providing a track where the [`track.contentHint`](https://w3c.github.io/mst-content-hint/#video-content-hints) property had been previously set to one of `"motion"` (for webcam kind of video, where there are people or real-world imagery) or `"detail"` (for screenshare kind of video, where there are geometric shapes, still pictures, or text).

 ### Advanced: Customizing simulcast layers {: #simulcast-customizing }

 While OpenVidu sets simulcast up appropriately for best overall performance on general use cases, you might want to fine tune its layer settings.
 This can be done directly in the Publisher's client by means of the [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) object.
-You can obtain a reference to this object with [`Stream.getRTCPeerConnection()`](api/openvidu-browser/classes/stream.html#getrtcpeerconnection) in openvidu-browser.
+You can obtain a reference to this object with [`Stream.getRTCPeerConnection()`](api/openvidu-browser/classes/stream.html#getrtcpeerconnection) in *openvidu-browser*.

 Simulcast layers are set in what WebRTC calls an **RTP Sender**, which can be retrieved with [`RTCPeerConnection.getSenders()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/getSenders).
 Note that your PeerConnection object will contain one Sender for audio and another for video, so you should filter them by track type: